Ooops Up

 "Ooops Up" is a song by German Eurodance group Snap! featuring American rapper Turbo B and American singer Penny Ford, released in June 1990 by Logic Records as the second single from the group's debut studio album, World Power (1990).
-The song is a re-working of "I Don't Believe You Want to Get Up and Dance (Ooops!)"; a 1980 hit by the Gap Band, with whom Ford was a former backing singer.
+The song is a re-working of "I Don't Believe You Want to Get Up and Dance (Ooops!)", a 1980 hit by the Gap Band, with whom Ford was a former backing singer.
 It also samples "Maldòn", a 1989 hit recorded by the Guadeloupean band Zouk Machine.
 The single was a worldwide hit and reached number one in Greece and on the Canadian RPM Dance chart.
 Its accompanying music video was directed by Liam Kan.

 Critical reception

 AllMusic editor Andrew Hamilton noted that the song is a "remake/takeoff" of the Gap Band's nonsensical funk riff "Oops Upside Your Head".
 Bill Coleman from Billboard magazine commented, "Sizzling hip-hop jam should help act maintain 'the power' over club and radio jocks."
 Dave Sholin from the Gavin Report wrote that "reaching into The Gap Band songbook, this powerhouse outfit comes up with the perfect remake, giving it a glowing nineties treatment."
 Push from Melody Maker remarked that the song "was an attempt at something a little different" than sticking around with the same formula as "The Power".
-Another editor, Andrew Smith, called it "juddery funk".
+Another MM editor, Andrew Smith, called it "juddery funk".

 David Giles from Music Week felt it has "a shuffling rhythm distinctive enough to earn them another big success."
 Gene Sandbloom from The Network Forty described it as a "powerful bass busting track combining rap and song.
 Already one of the most danced to songs in the country."
 A reviewer from Newcastle Evening Chronicle named "Ooops Up" one of the best songs of the World Power album.
 Tom Doyle from Smash Hits declared it as "one of the best attempts" in matching the brilliance of their debut, "The Power".
 He called it "a sort of cover of the Gap Band's 'Ooops Upside Your Head' mixed with a dodgy reinterpretation of 'Little Miss Muffet'."

 The closing lines about "Little Miss Muffet" were actually an ad-lib by singer Penny Ford when recording the song.
 Ford was unhappy with her vocal performance in the previous part of the track so began messing around so that recording wouldn’t be used.
 However, the producers loved it and kept Ford’s ad-lib in the track.
 The "Little Miss Muffet" lines are loosely based on lyrics from the George Clinton track "Let’s Take it to the Stage".